wp-plugins/jomres/readme.txt

 This will ensure that your WP template and the Jomres templates play nicely together.
 The administrator area of Wordpress will still use the jQuery UI based templates, but the public facing pages will use Bootstrap.

+== Credits ==
+* Many thanks to [Aladar Barthi](http://www.jomres-extras.com/) for your support of Jomres users, and [Rodrigo Rocco](http://jomres-plugins.com) for your continuing efforts in supporting Jomres users on the forum!